SeanMcTex/game-of-things/README.md

 ^ * Here's the other end of that.

-^ * We call that "notify" function, and pass it a single argument, the string "assissanation".
+^ * We call that "notify" function, and pass it a single argument, the string "assassination".

-^ * We don't need completion black, it's fire-and-forget.
+^ * We don't need completion block, it's fire-and-forget.

 ---